conradoqg/pioc/README.md

 Returns the module to allow method chaining.

+#### bindAll(prefix: string, serviceContainer: Object): Module
+For each _service_ as _name_ in _serviceContainer_, it binds the specified _service_ to the given _name_ with the _prefix_.
+The service will be resolved when needed (i.e. lazy) and behaves like a singleton unless Inheritance requires a new instance (i.e. dependencies have been reconfigured for a child module).

+Returns the module to allow method chaining.

 #### bindFactory(name: String, service: Any): Module
 Binds the specified _service_ to the given _name_.
 The service will be resolved when needed (i.e. lazy) and will be instantiated whenever the specified service is